GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

     .. literalinclude:: ../examples/plain-ppm.ddl
         :language: DaeDaLus
-        :lineno-start: 33
+        :start-after: -- BEGIN PPM_DIGIT
-        :lines: 33-36
+        :end-before: -- END PPM_DIGIT

     Here, the result of the parser ``Match1 ('0' ..
 '9')`` is stored in a local variable ``d``, which we later use in a lifted semantic value to return the value of the digit itself.

-    Remember: If we prefix the assignment with ``let`` or ``@``, we're *just* creating a local variable, *not* the field of a structure!
+    Remember: If we prefix the assignment with ``let`` or ``@``, we're *just* creating a local variable, *not* a field of a structure!

 De-Sugaring Nonstandard Structure Sequences
 -------------------------------------------